 - Next, make an appointment to go to the GP with your parents.
 There may be various treatment options available to help support your parents.
 Encourage regular medical check–ups.

 - Address safety issues.
 If there are issues causing safety concerns, such as falls, forgetting to take medicines, forgetting to turn off the stove, not replacing the battery in smoke alarms etc, then these issues need to be addressed.
 Such things as installing rails, undertaking or arranging repairs, helping with maintenance, setting alarms for your parents to remind them of important tasks, can all assist.

 - Have a discussion with your parents about Home Care.
 Encourage them to get an assessment via My Aged Care.
 Some older people are reluctant to accept external assistance as they feel they will lose their independence.
 Explain that in fact, the opposite is true.
 By accepting some help, it can help them to retain their independence and confidence to keep living safely at home.

 Many families find it hard to provide the appropriate amount of care for their parents themselves for a variety of reasons – geographic distance, caring for young children, work commitments to name a few.
 Home Care is designed to be there when you can’t be, so your parents can continue to live independently, happily and healthily in their own home.

-Accept Care’s Home Care support can include a huge variety of services, such as shopping, cooking meals, assistance with personal care and daily living tasks, home maintenance, home nursing visits, transport and social supports as well as physio, massage, even coordinating hair and beauty visits, holidays and travel!
+Accept Care’s Home Care Package can include a huge variety of services, such as shopping, cooking meals, assistance with personal care and daily living tasks, home maintenance, home nursing visits, transport and social supports as well as physio, massage, even coordinating hair and beauty visits, holidays and travel!